 Domestic chickens vary greatly in appearance due to breed, though they share common traits: squat stature, rounded bodies, dense feathers, and wattles of flesh around the face.
 Adult roosters (males) have distinct combs of red flesh and striking plumage including flowing tails and shiny, pointed feathers.
+They also tend to be larger than females.
 Roosters may also have spurs on their legs, which they employ in battles with other males.
-With some breeds, a “beard” of feathers is prominent under the chicken’s face.
-There are ‘bantam’ breeds, a smaller variety of chicken, and some breeds have tail feathers that span several feet long!

 Predators include coyotes, foxes, bobcats, weasels, birds of prey, racoons, opossums, skunks, and snakes.

 Chickens can live up to 10 years.

 Chickens are diurnal, social animals, with one rooster and several hens making up a flock.
 Nests are made on the ground and females incubate using a bare patch of skin on her chest that develops when brooding.
 Each clutch can yield up to a dozen eggs.
 These eggs can incubate for up to a month before hatching.